mpschumann/mpschumann.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate at [Hertie School's Centre for International Security](https://www.hertie-school.org/en/research/faculty-and-researchers/profile/person/schumann).
 I study the intersection of communication technology, state repression, and political violence.
 My dissertation examines internet legislation in authoritarian regimes.
+Please do not hesitate to reach out to me if you have any questions or would like to get in touch!

 # <i class="fas fa-book-open"></i> Publications
 - Schumann, M.P.
 (2025).
 [Legalizing control: the rise of restrictive internet regulation in sub-Saharan Africa](https://www.tandfonline.com/doi/full/10.1080/13510347.2025.2503370), *Democratization*, 1-26.